CCNA-Lover/introduction-to-networks/practice-skills-pt/README.md

 - Configuration of IOS device interfaces including IPv4 and IPv6 addressing when appropriate
 - Addressing of network hosts with IPv4 and IPv6 addresses
 - Enhancing device security, including configuration of the secure transport protocol for remote device management
-- Configuration of a switch virtual management interface
+- Configuration of a switch virtual management interface<br><br>

+# Requirements by device:
+**Town Hall router:** <br><br>

+- Configuration of initial router settings
+- Interface configuration and IPv4 and IPv6 addressing
+- Device security enhancement, or device hardening
+- Secure transport for remote configuration connections as covered in the labs and - Packet Tracers in the course.<br><br>

+**Administration Switch:** <br>
+1. Enabling basic remote management by Telnet
+2. PC and Server hosts:<br><br>

+- IPv4 full addressing
+- IPv6 addressing